-The original Colorado City, now known as Old Colorado City and parts of the Westside of today’s Colorado Springs suffered and triumphed through the Civil War right from its 1861 beginnings, exactly 150 years ago.
-For this is the Sesquicentennial Year of that great war which so shaped this country.
+The original Colorado City, now known as Old Colorado City and parts of the Westside of today’s Colorado Springs suffered and triumphed through the Civil War right from its 1861 beginnings, 150 years ago.
+For this - 2009 was the Sesquicentennial Year of that great war which so shaped this country.

 Colorado Springs never went through that war.
-It was not even founded until 1871, six years after the war was over.
-That is why very little will be printed or broadcast in greater Colorado Springs or Manitou Springs about the Civil War here in the West.
+It was not even founded until 1871, six years after the Civil War was over.
+That is why very little will be printed or broadcast in greater Colorado Springs or Manitou Springs about the Civil War here in the far West.
 If the Gazette writes anything, it will only try to lionize ‘General’ Palmer who was a veteran of that war far back east years before.
-But he was involved in one of the most controversial incidents of that war which has ever since been covered up locally, including by the Pioneer’s Museum, and by the Colorado Springs Telegraph even while Palmer was alive.
-I’ll tell that true story.
+(But he was involved in one of the most controversial mutinies of that war which has ever since been covered up locally, including by the Pioneer’s Museum, and by the Colorado Springs Telegraph newspaper even while Palmer was alive.)

 Above all, those 20,000 souls who today live west of Limit Street and east of Manitou – the “Westside” and ‘Old’ Colorado City - deserve to know the true history of those pioneers who settled here where Fresh Ink is distributed, and were caught up and engaged in that war.